 This check-list provides information that will hopefully make your experience with WILL flow smoothly.
 As a Facilitator, you will be assigned a WILL Shepherd to assist you with most of the logistics and mechanical tasks you may require.
 Your Shepherd will contact you prior to the beginning of your class.

 - Two weeks prior to the start date of your class, the WILL Registrar will send you an email with dates, times, and location of all your class sessions as well as the name and email of your Shepherd and a list of all members enrolled in your course.

-- If you need copies for class handouts, please leave what you want copied (clearly marked) on the desk near the door, in the WILL office in the Small Business Development Center, 2nd floor, Global Resource Center.
+- If you need copies for class handouts, please leave what you want copied (clearly marked) on the desk near the door, in the WILL office in the Juan Chacon Building, Room #108, bottom floor, south end of the building.
 Let your Shepherd know when you deliver the material for copying.
 We need at least three days to complete the copies.
 We can't copy whole books-just a "reasonable number" of pages for a class.
 Your copies will be on the desk next to the door.